 Content Covered by the ACT English Test

 Six elements of effective writing are included in the English Test: punctuation, grammar and usage, sentence structure, strategy, organization, and style.
-The questions covering punctuation, grammar, and sentence structure make up the Usage/Mechanics subscore.
+The questions covering punctuation, grammar and usage, and sentence structure make up the Usage/Mechanics subscore.
 The questions covering strategy, organization, and style make up the Rhetorical Skills subscore.

 - Punctuation (10-15%).
 Questions in this category test your knowledge of the conventions of internal and end-of-sentence punctuation, with emphasis on the relationship of punctuation to meaning (for example, avoiding ambiguity, indicating appositives).